Positive Behaviour For Learning

 The Council has strong links with the Parents & Citizens group and is a dynamic part of the Albury District Student Representative Council.

 Moving from primary into secondary school represents an important change for students.
 Leaving the familiar and smaller primary school for a larger and unfamiliar secondary situation can be both exciting and a very real challenge for many students to negotiate successfully.
 The James Fallon High School Peer Support program is designed to help new students develop a strong sense of belonging and attachment to their new school setting.
 The program also seeks to develop resilience within students, as a way of helping them deal with many challenges they will face in school and in life.

 Year 10 students are selected to become Peer Support Leaders through a rigorous process, and complete two days of training in Term 4.
-Peer Support is held once a week for six weeks in Term 1.
+Peer Support is held once a week for six weeks in Term 1 or 2.
 Students participate in a range of modules, including anti-bullying, resilience and values.

-The Peer Support Coordinators at James Fallon High School are Tristan Heron (located in English) and Sandra Morrison (located in the Learning Centre).
+The Peer Support Coordinator at James Fallon High School are Tristan Heron (located in English).

 Code of Conduct – Discipline/Code of Behaviour

 Behaviour which does not reflect or adhere to the “Code of Behaviour” will be dealt with by one or more of the following consequences: